comac2k/comac2k.github.io/max98357_gain/index.md

 I put together a very simple no-load test circuit consisting of a high impedance voltage divider with a capacitor in parallel to act as a lowpass.
 The lowpass is needed because I wanted to observe the audible waveform
 (which should resemble the PCM data I send to the chip) instead of the high-frequency (330kHz) PWM waves the chip uses to drive the speaker.

-Hooked it up to an osciloscope and tested all the available gain settings while playing a 100Hz full amplitude sine signal:
+Hooked it up to an oscilloscope and tested all the available gain settings while playing a 100Hz full amplitude sine signal:

 | 3dB | 6dB | 9dB | 12dB | 15dB |
 | --- | --- | --- | ---- | ---- |